danicvan/proxy-reverse-load-balancer/README.md

 ---

-# 🎯 Stacks e Conhecimentos Adquiridos com este Template
+# 🎯 Stacks and Knowledge Acquired with this Template

-Este repositório te guia no aprendizado prático das seguintes tecnologias:
+This repository guides you through hands-on learning of the following technologies:

 <div align="center">